-Unless you want to hire a designer, you'll need to come up with a reasonable idea of what you want included in your project.
+Unless you want to hire a designer, you'll need to come up with a reasonable idea of what you want to be included in your project.
 Above all, you'll want to set a budget so you know precisely how much you can afford.

-- Size: Rough dimensions will clue you in to what's possible and impossible to include in your deck.
+- Size: Rough dimensions will clue you into what's possible and impossible to include in your deck.
 It will also give the contractor a clear idea of the scope of the project from the start.

 - Levels: Do you want a single expanse or multiple levels?
 Are you considering two deck areas connected by a passageway deck or stairs?
 Will the deck lead down to a pool or garden?

 - Materials: Pressure-treated wood used to be the only choice for an outdoor deck.
 But the wide variety of materials available today gives you enormous latitude in composition as well as appearance.
 Pressure-treated wood is still a very popular choice, but wood-composite decking is becoming increasingly popular.
 Some are made completely of plastic, while others blend wood fibers with polymer bonding agents.

 - Features: Would you like a fire pit?
 A water feature?
 Built-in seating or planting areas?
 Metal, wood or composite railings?
 Make a list of what you can and cannot live without in a deck, and work it out with your contractor.